-I recommend reading it, but I want to share the main things that I have from the book and that have helped me start my decluttering process…….
+I recommend reading it, but I want to share the main things that I have learned from the book and that have helped me start my decluttering process.

 The decluttering process

-For the time being I have worked mainly on my stuff as practice for when the tough decluttering will start!
-My side of the closet was pretty scary the morning I was brave enough to tackle it, but after I felt many pounds lighter!
+For the time being, I have worked mainly on my stuff as practice for when the tough decluttering will start!
+My side of the closet was pretty scary, on the morning that I was brave enough to tackle it, but after I felt many pounds lighter!

-The first part of the book tries to help you put into prospective and think more in-depth about the stuff you own, why you own it and how did it get in your house, so you will have to place each object in one of the following categories:
+The first part of the book tries to help you put into prospective and think more in-depth about the stuff you own.
+Why you own it and how did it get in your house in the first place.
+You will have to place each object in one of the following categories:

 - Useful: means it has to be used not just potentially useful…..!